MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/lbm_datasets.md.txt

 :animate: fade-in-slide-down
 :name: secondary_metadata

-There are additional metadata values used internally to locate files and to calculate the above values:
+There are additional metadata values used to obtain the primary metadata, and can also be used to store additional variables.

 | Name                  | Value            | Unit     | Description                                       |
 |-----------------------|------------------|----------|---------------------------------------------------|